 December 26, 2021 - The Times of Israel announced the Health Ministry authorized Paxlovid.

-December 22, 2021 - The U.S. FDA announced a EUA for Paxlovid (nirmatrelvir tablets and ritonavir tablets, co-packaged for oral use) for the treatment of mild-to-moderate COVID-19 in adults and certain pediatric patients with positive results of direct SARS-CoV-2 testing, and who are at high risk for progression to severe COVID-19, including hospitalization or death.
-Paxlovid is available by prescription only and should be initiated as soon as possible after a diagnosis of COVID-19 and within five days of symptom onset.
+December 22, 2021 - The U.S. FDA announced a EUA was issued for Paxlovid (nirmatrelvir tablets and ritonavir tablets, co-packaged for oral use) for the treatment of mild-to-moderate COVID-19 in adults and certain pediatric patients with positive results of direct SARS-CoV-2 testing, and who are at high risk for progression to severe COVID-19, including hospitalization or death.

 December 22, 2021 - Pfizer Inc. announced a new agreement with the United Kingdom government to supply an additional 2.5 million treatment courses of its investigational candidate PAXLOVID™, subject to local authorization.
 This brings the total amount of treatment courses to 2.75 million.

 December 16, 2021 - The EMA advised that Paxlovid should be administered as soon as possible after a diagnosis of COVID-19 and within five days of the start of symptoms.
 The EMA issued this advice to support national authorities who may decide on the possible early use of the medicine before marketing authorization.
 If authorized, PAXLOVID could be prescribed as an at-home treatment to high-risk patients at the first sign of infection, potentially helping patients avoid severe illness, which can lead to hospitalization and death.
 PAXLOVID is also being studied in adults at risk of progressing to severe illness and adults exposed to the virus through household contacts.